Ritik-Agarwal50/REdme/README.md

-## Job Board
+## What is Career Expo?

-Let me introduce you all to the fantastic website called Job Board.
+Let me introduce you all to the fantastic website called Career Expo.
 Usually, what we do we apply for jobs on the Web2 website which I don't like To be honest, we all decided to create our own website for job boarding on Web3.
-This was a roller-coaster journey for us. we faced a lot of back-breaking problems.
-The major task for us is of **Bounties** we never worked for bounties but this time we are doing it.
-We targeted 3-4 bounties in a single shot and we manage to figure out how to implement it.
+At Carrer Expo, both company and the applicant can post their job requirements.

 ## Used Case